-The goal of an Asian blepharoplasty is to create a natural-looking fold or crease in the upper eyelid.
+The goal of an Asian blepharoplasty (Asian Eyelid Surgery) is to create a natural-looking fold or crease in the upper eyelid.
 The procedure can be performed using different surgical techniques, the most common being: full incision, partial incision, and the suture technique (DST method).
 Which Asian blepharoplasty technique is best depends on a patient’s individual eyelid anatomy and particular aesthetic goals.

 The surgical methods Dr. Richard Westreich uses depends on the patient’s unique anatomy and aesthetic goals.
 The doctor will evaluate the thickness of your eyelids and their volume of fat, the results of prior procedures, your age and whether you are male or female.